 Final Fantasy XII gives us some gems in the form of Vayne Solidor, Basch fon Ronsenburg, and King Raithwall.
 The Imperial Judges get some sweet names too, like Gabranth and Zargabaath, but those are assumed names.

 Final Fantasy VI.
 Even if most characters don't have really astounding names, we still have Clyde Arrowny A.K.A.
-Shadow, Cyan Garamonde or Kefka Palazzo.
+Shadow and his daughter Relm, Cyan Garamonde or Kefka Palazzo.

 Note that most, if not all of those are clan-names or at least family names.
 It makes sense for an orc or ogre clan to pick an intimidating name.